18 Langs Rd, Ascot Vale 9370 1813

 There are several things that you can do to prevent and manage CANS.

 Make sure that your desk is set up properly.
-Your screen and keyboard should be directly in front of you.
-You should position the items on your desk so that you are not reaching too far for anything such as your phone.
+Your computer screen and keyboard should be directly in front of you.
+The top of the computer screen should be in line with your eye level (this is why laptops with their low position are not ideal!).
+You should position the items on your desk so that you are not reaching too far for anything (i.e. phone).

 Make sure you are sitting properly.
 Your butt should be right up against the back of the chair as you can’t slump in this position.
 Your arms should be hanging at your side with your elbows at 90 degrees.
-The wrists should be strait.
-Both feet should be on the floor.
-This position may feel quite uncomfortable for a while as your body is stuck in the bad posture.
-You may need to work up to sitting properly all day.
+The wrists should be straight.
+Both feet should be flat on the floor.
+This position may feel quite uncomfortable to begin with because your body is likely to be ‘stuck’/used to your previous poor posturing.
+You may need to work up to sitting properly for long periods gradually.

-Get treatment!!!!
-If you can’t quit your job, you need to regularly “service” your body just like your car to decrease your symptoms or to prevent them from developing.
-How often you need “servicing” depends on your body, you may need treatment every fortnight or once every 6 months, everyone is different.
+Get semi-regular treatment with an osteopath!
+If you can’t quit your job, you need to regularly “service” your body – just like your car – to decrease your symptoms or to prevent them from developing.
+How often you need “servicing” depends on your body and work stressors – you may need treatment every fortnight or once every 2-3 months, everyone is different.

 Torso Stretch